This post may contain affiliate or sponsored links. Please read our disclosure policy.

 You can easily double this recipe and store the leftovers in the fridge for busy week mornings.
 It works perfectly as a grab and go breakfast.

-How to Make an Oven Omelette
+How to Make a Baked Omelette

 In a large mixing bowl, beat the eggs and milk until combined.
 Stir in cheese.